paradigmxyz/reth/book/developers/exex/exex.md

 ## How do I build an Execution Extension?

-Let's dive into how to build our own ExEx (short for Execution Extensions) from scratch, add tests for it, and run it on the Holesky testnet.
+Let's dive into how to build our own ExEx (short for Execution Extension) from scratch, add tests for it, and run it on the Holesky testnet.

 1. [How do ExExes work?](./how-it-works.md)